top of page

 To develop the student surveys, Fig first conducted focus groups with 34 students, aged 11 to 18, between December 2022 and May 2025.
 The semi-structured protocol asked students what helped them “feel good” in school.
 The diverse group of students (16 Black or African American, 12 white, 5 Latine, and 1 Native American) attended a range of schools in Washington State and Virginia: an alternative high school; two low-performing, public middle schools; a Christian middle school; and two college preparatory independent high schools.

-Across our sample, students said they wanted a school environment that sets high expectations and helps them feel successful, promotes a feeling of connection among students and adults, and gives them voice and choice.
+Across our sample, students said they wanted a school environment that is relevant now and for their future, helps them feel successful, promotes a feeling of connection with students and adults, and gives them voice and choice.
 Their responses align with two academic motivation theories: Expectancy-Value Theory and Self-Determination Theory.

-Fig can modify the survey for use with students in grades 2-4.
+Fig can modify the survey for use with college students or with students in grades 3-4.

 bottom of page